-To submit a proposal for research support, investigators must first register with our Apply Online site (https://nmss.fluxx.io) and complete a pre-application.
-Staff will review the pre-application to determine whether the research plan is appropriate and relevant to our goals.
+Staff will review the required brief pre-application to determine whether the research plan is appropriate and relevant to the Pathways to Cures Roadmap.

 For more information, please contact: